-The Brazos River Authority reservoirs offer numerous opportunities for different forms of recreation.
-Fishing, camping, canoeing and hunting are a few of the activities to enjoy.
+Brazos River Authority reservoirs offer numerous opportunities for different forms of recreation.
+Fishing, camping, canoeing and hunting are a few of the activities many enjoy.

 Before heading out, be sure you are prepared with the necessary licenses and permits as well as the appropriate safety equipment and brush up on local and state laws and regulations for that activity

 Safety must be your number one concern during any recreational activity.
 Being prepared and informing others of your plans are important precautions.
 The following tips and advice will help make your next trip safe and enjoyable.